Jigsaw Puzzle (song)

-"Jigsaw Puzzle", sometimes spelled "Jig-Saw Puzzle" is a song by English rock and roll band the Rolling Stones, featured on their 1968 album Beggars Banquet.
+"Jigsaw Puzzle" (sometimes spelled "Jig-Saw Puzzle") is a song by English rock band the Rolling Stones, featured on their 1968 album Beggars Banquet.

 Composition

 Written by Mick Jagger and Keith Richards, "Jigsaw Puzzle" is one of the longer songs on the album.
 It comes in just ten seconds shorter than "Sympathy for the Devil".

 Parts of the recording sessions are available on the bootleg market, and on these recordings, Jagger is on acoustic guitar, Richards on electric slide guitar, Charlie Watts on drums, Bill Wyman on bass, and Nicky Hopkins on piano.
 The released version has Richards on acoustic guitar and on slide guitar, with Brian Jones playing the distinctive "whine" throughout the song on a Mellotron.
 "Jigsaw Puzzle" has never been performed live by the Rolling Stones.